MiaIsHappy/Job-Openings-from-Yutong/README.md

 # Jobs Openings from Yutong
 I aim to gather all the job openings I come across, to assist others in identifying where to seek employment opportunities.
+As of my observation in July 2024, most job descriptions typically remain open for only 1-2 days, since companies can easily receive more than 1000 resumes.
 If you don't find a suitable job opening, you can sign up for job alerts to be notified of future opportunities that match your interests.
 Good luck, everyone!
 I hope you all succeed in finding a job that is a perfect fit for you.

 https://jobs.ashbyhq.com/pear
 Pear VC is a leading early-stage venture capital firm that invests in and supports promising startups, focusing on pre-seed and seed stages across various technology sectors.
 These are all the job openings from Pear VC's portfolio companies or accelerator program